 • Does the fee include normal mechanical engineering services?
 Some Architects will leave this to the contractor to provide as a design-build item.

 • Where required by code, does the fee include energy calculations?

 • Does the fee include power and lighting design?
 Some Architects will leave this to an electrical engineer, lighting designer or interior designer.

-• Does the fee include the selection of all interior finishes and fixtures including flooring, wall finishes, tile, paints and stains, cabinets and cabinet hardware, millwork, doors and door hardware, appliances, plumbing fixtures, bathroom accessories, countertops, lighting fixtures and devices.
+• Does the fee include the selection of all interior finishes and fixtures including flooring, wall finishes, tile, paints and stains, cabinets and cabinet hardware, millwork, doors and door hardware, appliances, plumber job fixtures, bathroom accessories, countertops, lighting fixtures and devices.
 Often these materials and fixtures are selected by an interior designer, or the Client in a few cases, and are not part of the Architect’s Basic Services fee.

 • Does the fee include bidding and contractor selection services?

 • Does the fee include contract administration (construction phase) services?
 If so, which construction administration services will be provided?
 These services may include attending regular field meetings with the contractor, preparing progress reports, monitoring the progress of the work for compliance with the contract documents, review and processing the contractor’s applications for payment, responding to requests for information, interpretation of contract documents, review of shop drawings, review of product data/samples, review and processing of change orders, client consultations, punch-list walkthroughs at end of project, substantial completion report and certification.